-A well-designed, multiple-choice item consists of three main components: a stem (asks a question or poses a statement which requires completion), key (the correct answer/s) and distractor(s) (incorrect option/s).
-The following section is designed to enhance the writer's understanding of the NCLEX item writing process.
-Steps are provided below to assist in creating a well-designed item.
+A well-designed item or case study consists of four main components: client data (clinical scenario/exhibits such as vital signs), a stem (asks a question or poses a statement that requires completion), key(s) (the correct answer/s) and distractors (incorrect options).
+The following steps are provided to assist in creating a well-designed item or case study.

 - Step 1.
-Select an area of the test plan for the focus of the item. - Step 2.
-Select a subcategory from the chosen area of the test plan. - Step 3.
-Select an important concept within that subcategory. - Step 4.
-Use the concept selected and write the stem. - Step 5.
-Write a key to represent important information the entry-level nurse should know. - Step 6.
-Identify common errors, misconceptions, or irrelevant information. - Step 7.
-Use the previous information and write the distractors. - Step 8.
-Complete the item using the stem, key and distractors.
+Select a nursing concept for focus of the item or case study (test plan category or integrated process). - Step 2.
+Use the concept to build the client data (clinical scenario/exhibits) and stem. - Step 3.
+Write a key or keys to represent important information the entry-level nurse should know. - Step 4.
+Identify common errors, misconceptions or irrelevant information. - Step 5.
+Use the previous information and write the distractors. - Step 6.
+Complete the item using the client data (clinical scenario/exhibits), stem, key(s) and distractors. - Step 7.
+Write a rationale supporting the keys and distractors.